uwetom/media-production-worksheets/wk15-using-external-data/using-data-in-unity.md

 Then we will use the data to add objects and information into an AR scene.

 Most of this will involve working with C# scripts and the Unity3D console.
+We are going to use the NASA data for Near Earth Objects that we looked at previously https://api.nasa.gov/.

 We are also going to use an external C# code library for Unity called [SimpleJSON](https://github.com/Bunny83/SimpleJSON) to help us.

-Eventually we will include this in an AR app, so to get started you should make a new Unity project by forking and cloning Tom's [AR template](https://github.com/uwetom/AR-Template) on GitHub.
+Eventually we will include this in an AR app (preview above), so to get started you should make a new Unity project by forking and cloning Tom's [AR template](https://github.com/uwetom/AR-Template) on GitHub.

 If you aren't sure how to Fork and Clone a GitHub repository watch this video: (otherwise skip ahead)